 - Keep mosquitoes out by keeping doors and windows closed and/or installing window screens.

-To learn more about the diseases spread by mosquitoes, see our Mosquito-borne Diseases page.
+To learn more about the diseases spread by mosquitoes, visit our Mosquito-borne Diseases page.